User documentation

 can::ICANFrameListener

-An object implementing can::ICANFrameListener
+An object implementing can::ICANFrameListener provides a callback

 for received CAN Frames that match its filter.